PRX/docs.prx.org/Project-Standards.md

 ## Private Data and Secrets

-- Use `dotenv-rails` to specify keys and other private data in an `.env` file
+- Use `dotenv-rails` to specify keys and other private data in an `.env` file for development
 - Provide an `env-example` file with all environment variables listed but unassigned
 - Add `.env*` to the .gitignore